jingelrpg/coc-vft/README.md

   due to his lethal failure.
-* Radek is a man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the horrifying incident on the battle field.
+* Radek is a man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the horrifying incident on the battlefield.
   But he got lazy in his old days due to the increasing amount of alcohol he consumes to drown his torturing emotions about the cruel deaths of all his loved ones and fellows in his life.